I love my bank. I logged on yesterday to take care of a money transfer and I noticed a pending transaction that I didn’t recognize.

 I immediately knew something was wrong, and I took action to get the situation resolved.

 What to Do When Your Debit Card is Lost or Stolen

 Red Flags.
-I obviously use a webhost for my sites, but I use LunarPages, which is located in California.
-I had also never heard of SoftCom, and had no recollection of using them in the past.
+I obviously use a web host for my sites, but I use WPEngine, which is located in Texas.
+I had also never heard of SoftCom and had no recollection of using them in the past.
 The other red flag for me is that I use my Discover Business Credit Card for all my business needs, not my personal debit card.

 Now to find out what my card has been used for.
 My curiosity got the best of me and I went back to the SoftCom site and I noticed a phone number, which I decided to call.
 At this point my debit card was already canceled, so what did I have to lose?

 Their customer service rep asked me a few questions, and after I explained the situation, he asked for the first 2 digits of my card number and my last 2 digits to find the account being funded by the card.
 That didn’t narrow it down enough so I gave him the last 4 digits and he said, “OK, I’ve got your account right here.
 Roger Williams, right?”
 Wrong!

 He read off the domain name and I typed it into Google.
 It was filled out in some Eastern European language that I am not familiar with.
 It obviously wasn’t mine.